eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

        |  # RangeAllocator m_allocator               |
        +---------------------------------------------+
 ```
-All non stack based version of cxx containers will not have constructors similar
+All non stack based versions of cxx containers will not have constructors similar
 to the STL.
 The only provided constructor has one argument which specifies the
 type of allocator one would like to use for that container.
 The default constructor
 shall construct a vector which has a capacity of 0.